Skip to main content

 Evidence Synthesis

-The systematic process of identifying, selecting, and integrating findings from multiple studies to inform programme design, evaluation, and decision-making.
+The systematic process of identifying, selecting, and integrating findings from multiple studies to inform program design, evaluation, and decision-making.

 Systematic Review